 - Medium: You can create a free account on medium.com and import your blog posts by clicking your profile picture, selecting “Stories,” and then providing the URL to your post.
 You can also edit your story before posting it.

 - Slideshare: I have uploaded my slides from my conference paper in PLDI'20 to Slideshare and added backlinks to Borderpolar.

 - YouTube: You can add a link to your website in your channel description, and you can add links to your video descriptions.
 Make sure to do it in the first 25-50 characters to be easily visible.

 - Instagram: You can add your website's link in the website section of your bio.

 - Facebook: You can create a Facebook page for your website/blog.
 You can then add your website URL to the website section of the page's information.
-You can also share content from your website, and you can also add your blog to your personal profile's website section.
+You can also share content from your website and add your blog to your personal profile's website section.

 - LinkedIn: Your profile's contact info tab allows you to add up to three links.
 These links will be shown at the top of your LinkedIn profile for non-logged-in users.
 You can also create a LinkedIn company page and add your website URL as part of the basic business information.

 - Quora: You can add a link to your website URL in your profile.
-You can also add URLs to your answers; make sure that the content is relevant and your answers are of high quality rather than the spammy type.
+You can also add URLs to your answers; make sure that the content is relevant and that your answers are of high quality rather than spammy.

-- Reddit: You can add a backlink to your website in your Reddit profile.
-You can also share posts in your personal user subreddit, u/username.
+- Reddit: You can add a backlink to your website on your Reddit profile.
+You can also share posts in your user subreddit, u/username.
 It also turns out that links Reddit comments are dofollow.